deejcoder/genau-nlp/README.md

 This repository is currently in development.

 Current features include:
-* Modular exercise generation based on a type of exercise and sentence structure
+* Modular exercise generation based on the type of exercise and sentence structure
 * Speech transcription using OpenAI Whisper
 * Swagger/OpenAPI support